When your pinkeye problems are more than just M. bovis.....

 The Addison Autogenous Program is your Solution!

 MAXI/GUARD Pinkeye Bacterin has earned the trust of bovine practitioners as the preferred pinkeye preventative when the disease is caused solely by M. bovis.
 However, the problem can be caused by the combination of M. bovis and M. bovoculi bacteria.
-Unfortunately no commercial vaccines provide that coverage.
-When M. bovoculi is present, your best option is utilizing MAXI/GUARD along with the Addison Autogenous Program.
-We can assist you from diagnosing the problem to creating the solution!
+When M. bovoculi is present, you now have two options.
+One is to utilize MAXI/GUARD along with the Addison Autogenous Program.
+The other is utilizing MAXI/GUARD with our new M. bovoculi Bacterin.
+We can assist you from diagnosing the problem to providing a solution!

 Morphology Uncovered